 - 2-3 scallions, sliced thinly, for serving

-- Preheat the oven to 425°F. Slice mushrooms and transfer to a baking sheet with 1 tbsp of sesame oil.
-Roast until the mushrooms are tender and the water is evaporated, turning halfway through, 20-25 minutes.
+- Preheat the oven to 425°F. Slice mushrooms and toss in 1 tablespoon sesame oil to coat.
+Transfer to a baking sheet and roast until the mushrooms are tender and the water is evaporated, turning halfway through, 20-25 minutes.

 - Cook the rice according to package directions.

-- Trim the woody ends off the broccolini and toss with the remaining 2 tbsp sesame oil and sprinkle with salt on a baking sheet.
+- Trim the woody ends off the broccolini and toss with the remaining 2 tablespoon sesame oil and sprinkle with salt on a baking sheet.

 - Once the mushrooms are cooked, remove them from the oven.
 Coat both sides of the mushrooms and the broccolini with the teriyaki glaze.